uptonking/note4yaoo/note-web-css-reset.md

     - The search input is not fully stylable by default.
     - In Chrome and Safari on OSX/iOS you can't control font, padding, border, or background.
     - In Chrome and Safari on Windows you can't control border properly.
+- Normalize.css is intended only to give all browsers the same starting point in CSS to make development easier.
+  - If most browsers use a default line-height of 1.15, then it should be set to 1.15 here to fix the rest of the browsers to be the same.
+  - Further changes to line-height should be made either in other libraries or your own CSS.
+  - 1.15不带单位，只是系数，方便元素自调节

+## normalize.css src

 ``` css
 /*! normalize.css v8.0.1 */